- Application Deadlines and Requirements

 Applicants to the Ph.D. program must hold a master's degree prior to beginning their doctoral studies.
 Prospective students who will not have earned a master's degree before the start of Autumn Quarter may only apply to the M.S. program, but may continue on to earn a Ph.D. with faculty approval.minimum requirements:

-- GRE Scores: To be competitive for SEFS admission, applicants should have minimum GRE scores of 153 verbal, 144 quantitative, and 4.0 analytical writing.
-For tests taken prior to August 1, 2011, applicants should have minimum scores of 500 verbal, 500 quantitative, and 4.0 analytical writing.
+- GRE Scores: Official GRE scores are required.
+Applicants admitted to SEFS typically have GRE scores of at least 153 verbal, 144 quantitative, and 4.0 analytical writing.
 Please note we only require the GRE General Test.
 The Educational Testing Service (ETS) will not report scores that are older than five years, so some applicants may need to retake the test.

-- TOEFL Scores: For International students who need to take the Test of English as a Foreign Language (TOEFL), SEFS requires a minimum score of 580 on the written test (TOEFL); 237 on the computer-based test (TOEFLC); or 92 on the internet-based test (TOEFLiBT).
-Please review the Graduate School's Memorandum #8 to determine whether TOEFL scores are required.
-Please note that other tests of English language proficiency are acceptable as outlined in the Graduate School's Memorandum #8.
-Test scores are valid for two years and must be valid on the application deadline, December 31.
+- TOEFL Scores: For International students who need to take the Test of English as a Foreign Language (TOEFL), SEFS requires a minimum score of 580 on the written test (TOEFL) or 92 on the internet-based test (TOEFLiBT).
+The TOEFL test is required for any applicant whose native language is not English, unless the applicant graduated from a university in the United States or another primarily English-speaking country.
+Test scores are valid for two years and must be valid on the application deadline, December 1st.

 You do not need to have a faculty advisor or a specific research project, but both are helpful in the admissions process.
 You should review the online faculty profiles to determine whether your research background, interests and objectives fit with one (or more) of the SEFS faculty, and then contact them directly.